Rehab-Robotics-Lab/FloSystem/robot/humanoid/README.md

 # bolide_control

 ## Dependencies:
-sudo apt-get install ros-kinetic-ros-control ros-kinetic-ros-controllers
+- ros kinetic, see the standard install instructions